Authored by the expert who managed and guided the team behind the France Property Pack

 What are the biggest risks for property prices in Biarritz in 2026?

-As of early 2026, the three biggest risks for property prices in Biarritz are a renewed rise in interest rates, further tightening of tourist rental regulations, and a broader economic slowdown that would reduce discretionary second-home purchases.
+As of early 2026, the three biggest risks for property prices in Biarritz are a re-acceleration of mortgage rates, a further tightening of the regulatory environment around short-term rentals and investor taxation, and a weaker-than-expected French macroeconomic backdrop that reduces demand for discretionary second-home purchases.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Biarritz.